tel: +48 22 499 98 98

 • By using an appropriate combination of materials, they can achieve high thermal resistance, allowing them to operate at temperatures up to 230°C and above...

-• Wide application in advanced technologically fields – find application in computer drives, electric drive mechanisms, medical equipment or various technologically advanced devices.
+• Key role in advanced technologically fields – find application in computer drives, electric motors, medical devices and very highly developed apparatuses.

 Disadvantages of neodymium magnets:

-• Health risk to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the aspect of protecting young children.
-Additionally, small elements of these magnets have the potential to complicate diagnosis after entering the body.
+• Potential hazard arising from small pieces of magnets can be dangerous, in case of ingestion, which becomes significant in the aspect of protecting young children.
+It's also worth noting that small elements of these magnets have the potential to be problematic in medical diagnosis when they are in the body.

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.